 When applying a biochar/compost combo, use a tiller to work the mix into the soil.

 Do you want to improve your property while helping the environment?
-Biochar can help you reach both goals.
+Contact us and learn how biochar can help you reach both goals.
 Wakefield BioChar, established in 2014, wants to make this a better world through carbon solutions.